blackducksoftware/perceptor/README.md

 Scanners can be scaled, however, the hub itself remains a bottleneck.
 Therefore, care should be exercised when increasing the number of scanner pods, so that the hub is not overloaded.

-## TODO

-Split off the portion of code responsible for grabbing a docker image from the node's docker daemon.
-This code requires special permissions in openshift.
-By implementing this as a sidecar container, we minimize the amount of code which requires special permissions.

 # Development Environment Setup

  - install gimme, run it to compile perceptor